defder-su/SaveMedia/README.md

 Add content to a 'Source - XXXXXX.txt' (or 'Audio - XXXXXX.txt') file depending of what type of content you want to download (See the documentation to understand the differences).

 Open a terminal in the folder of the script you want to use and run `./save` or `./save_recent`.
+Also, there is `./save_all` available.

 Done.